Nike-Inc/wingtips/samples/sample-spring-boot/README.md

     * You can override the default port by passing in a system property to the run script, e.g. to bind to port 8181: `./runSample.sh -DspringSample.server.port=8181`

+<a name="launching_zipkin"></a>
+## Launching a Zipkin server for use with the sample

+Part of what this sample application does is show how to integrate a Wingtips-enabled Spring Boot server with [Zipkin](http://zipkin.io/).
+In order to see the results of this integration you'll need a locally-running Zipkin server.
+See the [Zipkin quickstart](http://zipkin.io/pages/quickstart) page to learn how to download and launch the Zipkin server - it should only take a few seconds.

+Once your local Zipkin server is running and you've hit a few of the sample application's endpoints (and/or executed `VerifySampleEndpointsComponentTest`) you can open [http://localhost:9411](http://localhost:9411) in a browser and search for traces.

+If you don't launch a locally-running Zipkin server the sample application will log messages about not being able to send spans to the Zipkin server, but will otherwise function normally.

 ## Things to try

 All examples here assume the sample app is running on port 8080, so you would hit each path by going to